The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Hi, I’m Katie!
 I’m a psychology major with a minor in human development, and I’m passionate about understanding people: how we grow, connect, and thrive.
 I serve as the president of the WSU Global Psychology Club and am also involved with Cougs Get Lit-erary, a WSU Global Campus group for booklovers!

-Outside of school, I live in Camas, Washington, with my husband, three kids, pets, and sometimes even foster kittens, which means my house is often full of chaos and cuteness (sometimes at the same time).
+I live in Camas, Washington, with my husband, three kids, pets, and sometimes even foster kittens, which means my house is often full of chaos and cuteness.
 I believe in building community, uplifting others, and making space for meaningful conversations, whether we’re talking mental health, favorite reads, or anything in between!

 Leeaura Sanders